Eight Top Tips About Shed, Summerhouse or Workshop Roofs

 1/ Making A Choice

-The roof on your new garden shed, summerhouse or timber workshops is at risk as it facing all the elements of our British weather, such as rain, sunshine, hailstones, lightning, wind or snow so its important to check the construction of the roof before committing to that purchase.
+The roof on your new garden shed, summerhouse or timber workshop is at risk as it facing all the elements of our British weather, such as rain, sunshine, hailstones, lightning, wind or snow so its important to check the construction of the roof before committing to that purchase.
 This will ensure it will serve you well.

 You will find that good garden building manufacturers would have spent time ensuring that their building will meet these criteria but cheap shed makers often just go for the cheapest material and with little thought as to how they will cope with being outdoors.

 2/ What Will Your New Shed, Summerhouse or Workshop Be Made From?

 Above everything else, it’s important that a garden building roof is made from ‘proper’ timber boards.
 This means solid planks of wood and not chipboard, OSB or other man-made boards.
 Ideally, you should aim for timber boards which are tongue and grooved (T&G) as these will be stronger than close butted wooden boards.
 The T&G boards will give a better surface and will be flatter for the roofing felt to go onto.

 3/ What Thickness Should the Garden Building Roof Be?